martinconnarty/honeypotter/README.md

 # HoneyPotter

+##  Full disclosure - This Readme and the tool were created using AI

 A flexible and configurable HTTP honeypot server designed to mimic various web services and log all interactions.
-Full disclosure - This Readme and the tool were created using AI

 ## Features

 - Highly configurable through JSON configuration files